sieuhuflit/react-native-live-stream-rtmp-example/README.md

 | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | <img src="https://raw.githubusercontent.com/sieuhuflit/react-native-live-stream-rtmp-example/master/streamer.gif" /> | <img src="https://raw.githubusercontent.com/sieuhuflit/react-native-live-stream-rtmp-example/master/viewer.gif" /> |

+## Feature

+- ✅ Live Stream with input username account
+- ✅ The video can replay
+- ✅ Live update status when `Pending`, `On Live`, and `Finish` live streaming process
+- ✅ Streamer and viewer can chat and send heart when livestream

+## Teachnology using

+- Using node-media-server

 ## Getting Started

 We need the RTMP server first.
 Download the repository below and follow the README information.